Signed in as:

 2. One of our lovely ducks from the disabled flock

-3. Or the disabled flock as a whole - this way you will get a newsletter about a different disabled resident each month.
+3. Or the disabled flock as a whole - this way you will get a newsletter about all the disabled residents each month.

 Bee came into us with her siblings who were significantly bigger than her.
 She is full of life and character and has no fear.
 Bee is a Call Duck.